Pinus albicaulis: Protective efforts

 In 2012 the Canadian federal government declared whitebark pine endangered in accordance with the Species at Risk Act.
 Accordingly, it became the first federally listed endangered tree in western Canada.
 In 2022 the U.S. Fish & Wildlife Service also acted.
 It listed whitebark pine in the lowest category of vulnerability: "threatened."
 Four distinct threats were described, beginning with white pine blister rust as "the primary stressor."
 Mountain pine beetle, altered fire regimes, and "the effects of climate change" add to the challenges.
 This listing marks the first occasion in which a tree regarded as ecologically important over a vast range in the United States is acknowledged as vulnerable to extinction.

 In response to the ongoing decline of the tree throughout its range, the Whitebark Pine Ecosystem Foundation was formed.
 Their mission is to raise awareness and promote conservation by sponsoring restoration projects, publishing a newsletter called "Nutcracker Notes", and hosting an annual science and management workshop for anyone interested in whitebark pine.
 This U.S. group collaborates closely with the Whitebark Pine Ecosystem Foundation of Canada.

 Uses

-Many Native Americans, including the Salish peoples, have been known to eat the seeds from the cones of this tree.
+Interior Salish peoples harvested seeds from this tree's cones for food.
 They were roasted, made into porridge, and mixed with dry berries.